ethsana/sana-docs/docs/installation/manual.md

 This secret key is stored encrypted in your [Sana data directory] (default
 `~/.sana`).
-It represents your Swarm Address - your anonymous identity in Sana.
+It represents your Sana Address - your anonymous identity in Sana.

 ```